nuejs/nue/packages/nuejs.org/docs/custom-layouts.md

 ```

-## Built-in layout components
+## Built-in helper components
-You can use several helper component when building your layouts.
+You can use several helper components when building your layouts.
 For example, the blogging area on this website utilizes several built-in components in the blog entry "hero" area:

 ```
 <header @name="pagehead">